The Creation Of Real Or Perceived Product Differences Is Called: Complete Guide

 Brand Identity Differentiation

-We're talking about the territory of perceived differentiation.
-But nike doesn't just sell shoes; they sell the feeling of being an athlete, of pushing your limits, of belonging to something.
+This is the territory of perceived differentiation.
+Nike doesn't just sell shoes; they sell the feeling of being an athlete, of pushing your limits, of belonging to something.
 Apple sells creativity and design-forward thinking.
 Tesla sold electric cars as cool before anyone else made them cool.

 Brand identity differentiation connects your product to emotions, values, and identities.
 It's the hardest type to build and the most valuable once you have it.